Qwertzi01/NiceHashBot-X/README.md

 - Note: .NET Framework 4.7.2 or higher is required
 - You can also run multiple instances of NiceHashBotX - each in own folder with different API credentials.

-<span style="color:green">NiceHashBotX is closed source.
-Based on the source of the official NiceHashBot.</span>.
+*NiceHashBotX is closed source.
+Based on the source of the official NiceHashBot.*